 St. Paul, MN 55123-1212

 Will translate German civil and church records on a standard printed format.

 Janet and Warren Mitchell

-Specializing in 16th – 19th century German handwritten record translations
+Specializing in 16th – 20th century German handwritten church and civil records.

 German Language Service

 Prior Lake, MN 55372

 952-270-8095 - Cell

 Native German speaker, bilingual.
 Will translate into German from English and English to German.
 Translates German script and Fraktur (old print), Will also do LDS microfilm searches.

 A German-English genealogy translator and author specializing in the old German handwriting.
 She is the author of “The Magic of German Church Records” and “Tips and Tricks of Deciphering German Handwriting”, as well as the creator of the online course “Reading the Old German Handwriting.”